• Skip to primary navigation

 • Contact

-Porsche 911 Carrera Recommended Maintenance Intervals – 997
+recommended maintenance service intervals Porsche 911 Carrera 997911 Carrera 997 Recommended Maintenance Intervals

 To keep your Porsche 911 Carrera healthy, we recommend you inspect the car and change the engine oil and filter annually or every 10K miles.
 The original 911 997 maintenance schedule called for a minor service at 20K or two years and a major service at 4 year or 40K mile intervals.
-Additional maintenance items are also required at the six year and 12 year interval, as shown below.
+Additional maintenance items are required at the 6 year and 12 year intervals.

 Many people become confused by Porsche maintenance schedules.
 The intervals and maintenance items are cumulative – so for clarity, a 4 year service includes all the maintenance items recommended at the 4 year interval, plus all maintenance items from the 2 year and annual maintenance interval as well.